 The Pinawella Elephant Orphanage is one of Sri Lanka’s most popular tourist attractions.
 The orphanage’s population has now mushroomed to around 65, making it the world’s largest collection of captive elephants.
-The elephants here range in age from new-borns to elderly matriarchs, and include orphaned and abandoned elephants, as well as those injured in the wild.
+The elephants here range in age from newborns to elderly matriarchs, and include orphaned and abandoned elephants, as well as those injured in the wild.

-Overnight stay at Kandy
+Overnight stay at Dambulla

-Breakfast at Hotel, and transfer to Colombo.
+Breakfast at Hotel, and transfer Sigiriya and then to Kandy.

 Evening proceed to witness the Cultural Dance Show.

 Cultural Dance Show – which showcase the rich cultural heritage of the Kandyan Kingdom.
 These shows essentially comprise various styles of Kandyan dance, and are quite popular with visitors to the Hill Capital.